 9To compute the BSSE, we implement the state-of-art algorithm DOBBS, a mixed integer linear program as formulated in [21].

 Acknowledgments: This research is supported by NSF grant CCF-1350900 and MURI grant W911NF-11-1-0332.
-Part of this research was done while the authors were visiting the Simons Institute for the Theory of Computing.
+Part of the research is done when the authors are visiting the Simons Institute for the Theory of Computing.